oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Quantum ESPRESSO  is an integrated suite of computer codesfor electronic-structure calculations and materials modeling at the nanoscale.It is based on density-functional theory, plane waves, and pseudopotentials(both norm-conserving and ultrasoft).
+Quantum ESPRESSO  is an integrated suite of computer codes for electronic-structure calculations and materials modeling at the nanoscale.
+It is based on density-functional theory, plane waves, and pseudopotentials  (both norm-conserving and ultrasoft).

 **More Information**